 E-Commerce is about driving sales and profits.
-So, it’s important your e-Commerce agency “gets” the finances of your business.
+So, it’s vital your e-Commerce agency “gets” the finances of your business.

-They need to support you with the right strategy and plan to drive sales.
+They have to support you with the right strategy and plan to drive sales.
 The right strategy and plan to manage costs.
 And the right strategy and plan to maximise profits.

 That means they need to be savvy on what it’s worth spending your money on.
 Savvy on what things cost.
 They should support you in using your e-Commerce dashboard to track performance.

 E-Commerce is a channel where things can change fast.
 Your e-Commerce agency has to be good at dealing with change.

 You want agility and flexibility from your e-Commerce agency.
 They have to be able to evolve their processes to meet changing market conditions.
 They have to go the extra mile to help you fix issues.
 The best ones go above and beyond to help you drive your e-Commerce growth.

 All this means that you need an e-Commerce agency you trust and like.
 One who tells you how it is.
 Who works with you through the good and the bad of e-Commerce.